-Pursuant to restructuring legislation in both Illinois and Pennsylvania, both ComEd and PECO have strong incentives to reduce their costs, and little, if any, ability to pass on unreasonably incurred costs to captive ratepayers.
+In addition, pursuant to restructuring legislation in both Illinois and Pennsylvania, both ComEd and PECO have strong incentives to reduce their costs, and little, if any, ability to pass on unreasonably incurred costs to captive ratepayers.
 The Illinois legislature enacted a retail access program for Illinois in 1997.
-All of ComEd's non-residential customers are currently eligible for direct access.
-All of its residential customers will be eligible by May 1, 2002.
-Not only does ComEd face the prospect of a substantial reduction in its revenues due to customers switching suppliers, ComEd was also required to reduce its bundled rates to residential customers by 15% in August 1998, and must reduce those same rates another 5% in October 2001.
-All of ComEd's other bundled retail rates are capped through 2004.
+All of ComEd's non-residential customers are currently eligible for direct access, although there are currently no competitive suppliers remove underline offering services to residential customers.
+Not only does ComEd face the prospect of a reduction in its revenues due to customers switching suppliers, ComEd was also required to reduce its bundled rates to residential customers by 15% in August 1998, and another 5% in October 2001.
+All of ComEd's other bundled retail rates are capped through 2006.